austinorth/austinorth.com/resume.md

 - Implemented a bare metal Postgres 11 instance setup and tuned from scratch.
 Built automation of surrounding data transport processes w/ Docker and Python AWS Lambda serverless functions.
+- Assisted in converting our development environments from Hashicorp Vagrant to Docker.
 - Administered and wrote deployment tooling using Terraform for the Niche.com web application stack in AWS.